jschnab/systems_design/key-value-store/README.md

 existing key is added to the tree, the value of the node with the matching key is updated.
 When a key is deleted, its value is set to null (tombstone) and it is skipped when the memtable is written to disk.

+## Data flow

+### Write request

+When an insert/update or delete is sent to the application, the following steps
+occur:

+1. Append command to write-ahead log.
+2. Insert/update or delete memtable value for requested key.
+3. If the size of the memtable exceeds a pre-determined size threshold, it is written to disk as an SST segment and an index is built for future queries.

+### Read request

+The following structures are searched in order:

+1. Current memtable (in memory).
+2. From the most recent to the least recent, the index (in-memory) is searched for a key range that contains the requested key.
+3. Upon an index hit, the relevant SST segment block is read from disk, and the value corresponding to the key is returned.